chef/chef-web-docs/chef_master/source/server_high_availability.rst

 =====================================================
 `[edit on GitHub] <https://github.com/chef/chef-web-docs/blob/master/chef_master/source/server_high_availability.rst>`__

-.. warning:: This topic is deprecated as of the 12.9 release of the Chef server.
+.. warning:: This topic is deprecated as of the 12.9 release of the Chef Server.
 For the latest information on high availability and how to set up a highly-available server cluster, see `High Availability: Backend Cluster </install_server_ha.html>`__.

-The Chef server can operate in a high availability configuration that provides automated load balancing and failover for stateful components in the system architecture.
+The Chef Server can operate in a high availability configuration that provides automated load balancing and failover for stateful components in the system architecture.
 This type of configuration typically splits the servers into two segments: front-end and back-end machines:

 .. image:: ../../images/chef_server_ha.svg
    :width: 600px
    :align: center

-Front-end machines handle requests to the Chef server API and access to the web user interface.
+Front-end machines handle requests to the Chef Server API and access to the web user interface.
 Front-end machines should be load balanced and scaled horizontally by increasing the number of servers available to handle requests.

 Back-end machines handle data storage and retrieval, messaging and routing, analytics processing, and search.
 Back-end machines should be configured for failover using block level replication.

-For Chef server 12, the following high availability configurations are supported:
+For Chef Server 12, the following high availability configurations are supported:

 * DRBD
 * AWS

 DRBD
 =====================================================
-DRBD is a supported high availability configuration option for the Chef server.
+DRBD is a supported high availability configuration option for the Chef Server.

 .. image:: ../../images/chef_server_ha_drbd.svg
    :width: 600px